Submit manuscript...

 Unconditional Respect in Practice

 Unconditional respect is not just about what we do, it is about how we do it.
 Therefore, the change is not so much about change of methods as it is about change in attitudes and behaviour.
 The following is therefore to be showing how following an accepted method but changed attitudes and behaviour can give new and better results.
-It is based on personal interviews (2017) between Dr. Andersson Arntén and the team-leader of the 1910 Squad, veteran of over 2500 tactical operations with the Kansas City, MO Police Department.
+It is based on personal interviews (2017) between Dr. Andersson Arntén and the veteran of over 2500 tactical operations with the Kansas City, MO Police Department, Captain Charles Huth (sergeant at the time).
 He found that ‘zero-tolerance’ was not effective and that its tactics exposed officers and citizens to increased hazards with meagre long-term benefit.
-This team-leader began to look for other ways to respond to the people his team confronted.
+Captain Huth began to look for other ways to respond to the people his team confronted.
 His team began by suspending their personal judgment of others and fostering an attitude of unconditional respect for the people with whom they engaged.

 Doing the right thing